mahf-opt/mahf/docs/overview.md

 # MAHF
 A framework for modular construction and evaluation of meta-heuristics.

-Take a look at the [heuristic] module for a description of how MAHF's module system works.
+Take a look at the [framework] module for a description of how MAHF's module system works.

 ## Primary Features